PADAS/gundi-integration-savannahtracking/README.md

-# gundi-integration-action-runner
+# gundi-integration-savannahtracking
-Template repo for integration in Gundi v2.
+This repository is a Gundi Action Runner implementation for integration with Savannah Tracking.

 ## Usage
 - Fork this repo